 \section{Method}

 We use the mixture model framework, Vamana~\citep{2021CQGra..38o5007T}, to infer the population properties of the \acp{BBH}.
 In the previous version of Vamana, the chirp mass and mass ratio were used as the mass parameters.
 In the current version, we use the primary and secondary masses instead.
-In addition to masses, Vamana also infers the aligned spin (the component of spin aligned with the orbital angular momentum) and the redshift evolution of the merger rate.
+In addition to masses, Vamana also infers the aligned spin (the component of spin aligned with the orbital angular momentum) and the redshift evolution of the merger rate, i.e. $R_z = R_0\,(1 + z)^\kappa$.
 The components in the mixture model are multivariate Gaussians used to infer the mass and spin distributions.
-They also include a power-law to characterise the redshift evolution of the merger rate.
-Together, this provides a four-dimensional inference of the population.
-Section~\ref{apndx:model} provides a detailed description of the model.
+They also include a power law to characterise the redshift evolution of the merger rate.
+Together, these provide a four-dimensional inference about the population.
+Appendix~\ref{apndx:model} provides a detailed description of the model.

 Several independent groups have reported new \ac{BBH} signals after analysing the open data from the LVK~\citep{Venumadhav:2019tad, Nitz:2018imz, Zackay:2019tzo, Venumadhav:2019lyq, Nitz:2020oeq, Nitz:2021uxj, Olsen:2022pin, 2023arXiv231206631W, Nitz:2021zwj, Kumar:2024bfe, Mishra:2024zzs, Mehta:2023zlk, Koloniari:2024kww}.
-However, since sensitivity estimates are required to infer the population accurately~\citep{2018CQGra..35n5009T}, we only use observations reported by the LVK collaborations~\citep{2019PhRvX...9c1040A, 2021PhRvX..11b1053A, 2024PhRvD.109b2001A, 2023PhRvX..13d1039A, 2025arXiv250818082T}.
+However, since sensitivity estimates are required to accurately infer the population~\citep {2018CQGra..35n5009T}, we use only observations reported by the LVK collaborations~\citep{2019PhRvX...9c1040A, 2021PhRvX..11b1053A, 2024PhRvD.109b2001A, 2023PhRvX..13d1039A, 2025arXiv250818082T}.
 We select all observations with a false alarm rate of at most one per year and a mean secondary mass greater than 3$M_\odot$.
 These criteria are satisfied by 153 observations, 69 of which were reported by the LVK in GWTC-3.
 The estimated parameters for these \acp{BBH} are publicly available~\citep{2023ApJS..267...29A}.
 Figures presented in Section~\ref{sec:highspin} also use data from the recently released~(and not part of GWTC-4.0) observations GW241110\_124123 and GW241011\_233834~\citep{o4a_special}.